Hults Bruk Aneby Hatchet

 • Keep the sheath on whenever it is in a bin or vehicle.

-• Do not split loose kindling in the dirt; use a stable surface.
+• Do not split loose kindling in the dirt; use a stable block and clear the swing radius.

 • Keep your other hand out of the story.